MicrosoftDocs/azure-docs.sv-se/articles/remote-rendering/quickstarts/native-cpp/hololens/deploy-native-cpp-tutorial.md

     RR::AzureFrontendAccountInfo init;
     init.AccountId = "00000000-0000-0000-0000-000000000000";
     init.AccountKey = "<account key>";
-    init.AccountDomain = "westus2.mixedreality.azure.com"; // <change to your region>
+    init.AccountDomain = "westus2.mixedreality.azure.com"; // <change to the region that the rendering session should be created in>
+    init.AccountAuthenticationDomain = "westus2.mixedreality.azure.com"; // <change to the region the account was created in>
     m_modelURI = "builtin://Engine";
     m_sessionOverride = ""; // If there is a valid session ID to re-use, put it here.
 Otherwise a new one is created m_frontEnd = RR::ApiHandle(RR::AzureFrontend(init));